IanGarraway/HorizonXHackathon/readme.md

 ### The Problem

 - What Large Language Models (LLMs) for regulated industries (banking, pharma, etc) are out there?
-- which ones should be looked into? which ones should be avoided?
+- Which ones should be looked into? which ones should be avoided?

-for the people who encounter these problems, what resources are there to help them over come them?
+For the people who encounter these problems, what resources are there to help them over come them?

 ### The Deliverables